Joshsteverson/object-path/README.md

-# ObjectPath
+# Simple ObjectPath

-### Simple JavaScript object navigation.
+### JavaScript object navigation.

-ObjectPath is a simple module that allows you to navigate to a given location within a Javascript object.
+Simple ObjectPath is a module that allows you to navigate to a given location within a Javascript object.
 Allows simpler access to deeply nested properties.
-Allows simple validation of existence of those same deeply nested properties.
+Allows validation of existence of those same deeply nested properties.

 # Installation